CoraWagner/Filter/index.md

 ## How:
 ### Filter Button
-The first set of data shows the exam scores for students in varius studies showing the possible effect of home life and study habits.
+The first set of data shows the exam scores for students in various studies showing the possible effect of home life and study habits.
 You can find a copy of the data set through [GitHub](https://github.com/CoraWagner/Filter/blob/15c1c21ab73d47d9e0e35ea4782ee3e8f8cea992/StudentsPerformance.csv).

 #### Step 1: Data -> Filter
 To use the filter, select a cell with data in it and click on the **Data** tab at the top of the Excel window.